Early life of Joseph Smith: Move to Harmony Township, Pennsylvania

-Joseph Smith's intention was to write the Book of Mormon which he would then publish.
+Joseph Smith's intention was to keep the box reportedly containing the golden plates safe while he dictated what would become the Book of Mormon, which he would then publish.
 To do so, however, he needed an investment of money, and at the time he was penniless.
 Therefore, Smith sent his mother to the home of Martin Harris, a local landowner said at the time to be worth about $8,000 to $10,000.

 Harris had apparently been a close confidant of the Smith family since at least 1826, and he may have heard about Smith's attempts to obtain the plates from the angel even earlier from Smith Sr. He was also a believer in Smith's powers with his seer stone.
 When Lucy visited Harris, he had heard about Smith's report to have found golden plates through the grapevine in Palmyra, and was interested in finding out more.
 Thus, at Lucy Smith's request, Harris went to the Smith home, heard the story from Smith, and hefted a glass box that Smith said contained the plates.
 Smith convinced Harris that he had the plates, and that the angel had told him to "quit the company of the money-diggers".
 Convinced, Harris immediately gave Smith $50, and committed to sponsor the translation of the plates.

 The money provided by Harris was enough to pay all of Smith's debts in Palmyra, and for him to travel with Emma and all of their belongings to Harmony Township, Susquehanna County, Pennsylvania.
-In early October 1827, they moved to Harmony.
+In early October 1827, they moved to Harmony, with the glass box reportedly holding the plates hidden during the trip in a barrel of beans.